 |Completed||1939 - W. Gray & Co Ltd, West Hartlepool|

 |Position||38° 20'N, 17° 15'W - Grid CF 6815|

 |Route||Lisbon - Oban|

 |Cargo||820 tons of chemicals, 620 tons of wood, 638 tons of foodstuffs and 51 tons of base metal|

 |History||Completed in December 1939 |

 |Notes on event|

 At 06.15 hours on 19 Dec 1941, U-108 fired a spread of two torpedoes at the convoy HG-76 west of Lisbon, observed a flash on one ship and a large column of black smoke and heard two detonations.
-Scholtz reported two ships of 5000 grt each sunk, but only the Ruckinge (Master William Albert Ross) was damaged and later shelled and sunk by HMS Samphire (K 128) (LtCdr F.T.
-Renay).
-Three crew members were lost.
-The master, chief officer and 12 crew members were picked up by HMS Stork (L 81) (Cdr Frederic John Walker CB DSO DSC) and landed at Devonport.
-18 crew members, three passengers (DBS) and four gunners were picked up by the American steam merchant Finland.
+Scholtz reported two ships of 5000 grt each sunk, but only the Ruckinge (Master William Albert Ross) in station #11 was damaged by one torpedo and later shelled and sunk by HMS Samphire (K 128) (LtCdr F.T.
+Renny, DSC, RNR).
+Two crew members were lost.
+The master, the chief officer, 10 crew members and two gunners were picked up by HMS Stork (L 81) (Cdr F.J.
+Walker, RN) and landed at Devonport.
+18 crew members, four gunners and three passengers were picked up by the British steam merchant Finland from the same convoy.

 If you can help us with any additional information on this vessel then please contact us.